UFC 270 First Show Under ESPN+’s New Price Structure For PPVs

 Analysis, Film Study, and Prediction

-Stylistically, the UFC 270 co-main event looks to be a toss-up as both men are black-belts in Brazilian jiu-jitsu.
+Stylistically, the UFC 270 main event looks to be a toss-up as both men like to punch their way to victory, though Ciryl Gane’s kickboxing background should give him the edge here.